apache/incubator-brooklyn/docs/use/guide/management/index.md

 Management Web Console
 ----------------------

-brooklyn comes with a web based management console that serves as a way to track and manage brooklyn entities.
+brooklyn comes with a web-based management console that serves as a way to track and manage brooklyn entities.

 The management console can be started using BrooklynLaucher:
 {% highlight java %}